vincentwimmer/System-Health-Reports/README.md

 # System-Health-Reports
 This is a Windows health reporting system built to be automated with Task Scheduler and ran on an IIS server.
 The script runs a full report on any number of Windows systems you point it to.
-Once complete, the script compiles a HTML file with the current Date of that report and an HTML file to navigate the reports.
+Once complete, the script compiles an HTML file with the current Date of that report and an HTML file to navigate the reports.

 # Screenshots:
 ![Imgur](https://i.imgur.com/uzProRG.png)